Students Rights and Responsibilities Handbook

 School Resource Officers (SROs) are a regular presence in TTSD schools.
 In concert with TTSD staff, SROs strive to keep students out of the criminal justice system and foster positive relationships with intentional focus on those historically underserved.

-It is the responsibility of law enforcement officers (including SROs acting outside of their school resource duties) who wish to interview, detain, or take a student into custody at school to contact that student’s parent/guardian in order to obtain advance authorization for the interview.
+It is the responsibility of law enforcement officers (including SROs acting outside of their school resource duties) who wish to interview, detain, or take a student into custody at school to contact that student’s parent/guardian to obtain advance authorization for the interview.
 If doing so creates a health or safety risk to the student or others, the law enforcement officer does not need advance authorization for the interview.

 The law enforcement officer will be asked to complete and sign a notification record any time they wish to interview a student.
 The record shall include the following information: